-Matsu is a fun getaway just 45 min. by plane from Taipei; here you can find traditional stone villages, bioluminescent “blue tears,” wild sika deer, military museums, the world’s largest Mazu statue, a variety of local food, and much more to explore.
+Matsu is a fun getaway just 45 minutes by plane from Taipei.
+Here you can find traditional stone villages, bioluminescent “blue tears,” wild sika deer, military museums, the world’s largest Mazu statue, a variety of local food, and much more to explore.
+In this blog, we will share with you some of the major sights and experiences you can enjoy on these islands.

 Historical Background: